niilante/FFCK/docs/FAQ/FAQ.md

 ## FFCK Project FAQ

+### My Firefox update X broke something, is that because of your config?

+No, but what you could do is to run [mozregression](https://blog.nightly.mozilla.org/2016/10/11/found-a-regression-in-firefox-give-us-details-with-mozregression/) which shows what exactly broke since you updated your Firefox.
+The output can be submitted to Mozilla, which helps developers to fix possuble problems in further builds.

 ### Cookies in Private Mode (PBM) vs. "Delete cookies when Firefox closes"

 * Private Browsing Mode = Stronger, Regular session cookies are **not written to disk**.